A/N: Warning in this chapter for some depiction of violence.

 After mumbling his thanks, the boy shook his head and ran off.
 As Gareth watched him go, he noticed a nearby street vendor watching him.
 He worked his way over to the man, a shopper breaking away from the vendor’s cart and bumping into Gareth on his way past, hastily offering an apology before continuing down the street.

-Gareth frantically checked the inner pocket of his coat and breathed a sigh of relief to find his pocketbook still in it.
+Gareth checked the inner pocket of his coat and breathed a sigh of relief to find his pocketbook still in it.
 He inched closer to the man’s cart.
-“I should have seen the trick for what it was.
+“Thank you, I should have seen the trick for what it was.
 Can you help me?
 I’m afraid I’m lost.”

 The corner of the man’s mouth turned up in contempt.
 Or bitterness, perhaps.
 “Are you?”

-“I’m trying to get to the Lackless Inn on Kramer Street?”
+“I’m trying to get to Kramer Street?”

 Gareth thanked the man and followed his instructions, hesitating when he reached the mouth of the alley described.
 It was exactly the sort of place common sense told him to avoid: dark, with large objects obscuring the view to the other end.
 When he looked up, though, he could see the spires of a church he knew to be on main street.